akimerslys/ArinaGrades/README.md

-Sister Performance Monitor Bot

-This is a Telegram bot that helps you monitor your sister's performance and allows her to track her own progress.
+This is a Telegram bot that helps you monitor your sister's (or brother/child) performance and allows her to track her own progress.
 The bot uses Redis for data storage and requires minimal setup.

 Features: